 - to go back on (a promise or agreement)

 - (intr) to shrink back, as in fear

 - phonetics to modify the articulation of (a vowel) by bringing the tongue back away from the lips

 Word Origin for retract

-retracter (14c.) and directly from Latin retractus, past participle of retrahere "to draw back" (see retraction).
+early 15c., "to draw (something) back," from Old French retracter (14c.) and directly from Latin retractus, past participle of retrahere "to draw back" (see retraction).
 Sense of "to revoke, recant, take back" is attested from 1540s, probably a back-formation from retraction.
 Related: Retracted; retracting.